(v) SUBMITTING SHORT STORIES

 Also, you show italics in your text by underlining.
 It’s usual to have a header that contains the author’s name, story title and page number.
 Your first page should give your full contact address and the word count at the top.

 For more information, check out: www.shunn.net/format/story.htm.
-That’s an American site for American standard formatting, but Australian small-press editors follow the same model.
+That’s an American site for American standard formatting, but it's much the same everywhere.

 In your cover letter, you don’t need to describe your story, except maybe a word or two on the kind of story it is.
 Do list any previous publication successes, awards, whatever.
 Success breeds success.
 I’ve just had a story picked up by the Tor anthology, Year’s Best Fantasy #9—my first top-level American success.
 You can bet that’s going into every cover letter from now on!